daandi/jobs/Software Engineer Search.md

 - Comfortable with basic data analysis
 - Experience with a full web stack, including front-end (not design) and RESTful APIs is a plus
 - True master of your personal toolset
+- You are fluent in either German or Polish

 ## Personal Traits
 - Able to understand complex topics, including business traits